thenanocenter/website/readme.md

 `docker-compose exec app php artisan migrate`

-To stop the docker containers, hit 'ctrl + c' run `docker-compose stop`
+To stop the docker containers, go to the docker-compose window, hit 'ctrl + c' or run `docker-compose stop`

 To start the docker container, run `docker-compose up`

-This includes a webpach watch task
+This includes a webpack watch task

-Before commiting your changes, build the assets for development or productioon by running:
+The watch task outputs developer assets (un-minified)

-`docker-compose exec frontend npm dev`
+Before committing your changes you may build the assets for production by running:

 `docker-compose exec frontend npm prod`